-The medical records and the doctor's recommendation go to the recruiting commander (or his/her designated representative) for the service you're applying to join.
-The commander/representative decides whether or not to request a medical waiver.
+The medical records and the doctor's recommendation go to the recruiting commander (or designated representative) for the service you're applying to join.
+The commander decides whether to request a medical waiver.
 In making this decision, the commander considers the doctor's recommendation, along with two additional factors:

 There is simply no way to guess how long it will take a waiver request to make it through the approval process.
 Different waivers have different levels of review and approval.
-For example, a waiver for too many traffic tickets may be approved (depending on the service) by the commander of the recruiting squadron.
+For example, a waiver for too many traffic tickets may be approved, depending on the service, by the commander of the recruiting squadron.

 However, a waiver for more serious offenses may have to go all the way up the chain to the "big chief" of recruiting for the entire service.
 A medical waiver usually must go all the way up to the service's Surgeon General's Office.
 A couple of things to remember:

-Contacting Your Congress Person
+Contacting Your Congressperson

 Under the law and DoD regulations, the individual service has the absolute right to decide whether to approve or disapprove medical waivers, depending on the current needs of the service.
 A congressional inquiry won't change anything.